 Swim, Sunbathe and Stargaze at Padre Island National Seashore

 Birdwatchers will love the chance to see 380 migrating bird species passing through during spring.
-Additionally, clear spring skies and lower light pollution provide excellent opportunities for nightly stargazing in darker areas of the beach.

 Discover Wildlife at Oso Bay Wetlands Preserve & Learning Center